jesusdalvarado/Seekingalpha/README.md

 # Seekingalpha
-Software created to improve and speed up the trading process and analysis of news
+Software created to improve and speed up the trading process and analysis of news.

 ## Quick Start
 In terminal run ```node app.js```